-Jay's late father, Jack Tell, was an assistant editor at The New York Times.
+Jay's late father, Jack Tell, was a St. John's University Law School graduate who joined The New York Times rising to an assistant editor, the first person in America to see and realize the historical importance of brutal dictator Mussolini's WW2 upside-down death photo.
 A relative was stamp editor of the New York Post, so Jay grew up within both the journalism and philatelic communities.
 He attended the University of Nevada, Reno and Las Vegas.
-In 1961, Jay's parents, Jack and Bea Tell, purchased Mark Twain's world-famous Virginia City Territorial Enterprise newspaper from history and railroad author Lucius Beebe and moved the family West.
+In 1960, Jay's parents, Jack and Bea Tell, purchased Mark Twain's world-famous Virginia City Territorial Enterprise newspaper from history and railroad author Lucius Beebe and moved the family West.
 At 17, Jay cut his journalistic teeth writing, researching, editing, and setting headlines with ornate hand-carved wood fonts.
-He ran the same century-old Mealy flat-bed press actually used by Mark Twain and an historic line-o-type melting lead ‘pigs’ for hot type galley proofs.
+He helped run the same century-old Mealy flat-bed press actually used by Mark Twain and an historic Linotype melting lead ‘pigs’ for 'hot type' galley proofs.

-The Tell family founded the Las Vegas Israelite newspaper in 1965 - well-respected, still going strong and still family-owned with Jay's brother, Michael Tell, at the helm.
+In 1965, the Tell family founded the Las Vegas Israelite -- 'Nevada's only English-Jewish newspaper' -- well-respected, still going strong in its 52nd year of continuous publication -- and still family-owned -- with Jay's brother, Michael Tell, at the helm.

-In 1958, Jay's first major ‘find’ was an 8¢ Liberty plate # block with only one plate number instead of two.
-It was rejected as a ‘fake’ by major New York stamp dealers.
-The owner disagreed, since he’d purchased it at the post office.
+In 1958, Jay's first major ‘find’ was an 8¢ Liberty plate number block with only one five-digit plate number instead of two (normally, there is one plate number for each color, blue and carmine).
+It was rejected as a ‘fake’ by major, longtime New York stamp dealers.
+The owner disagreed since he’d purchased it at the post office.
 Veteran dealers referred him to an 'error specialist’ across the Hudson River in New Jersey.
 He was shocked and amused when the ‘Mr.' Tell turned out to be 14 years old with three attic rooms of Lionel trains, planes, toy soldiers, stamps and coins.
 The man’s asking price was only $3.75 which included 50¢ for his round trip bus fare.
-After inspection, Jay purchased the widely scorned item and was thrilled to get a certificate of authenticity from the Philatelic Foundation in New York.
-He soon sold the error for $250, a fortune for a ninth grader in 1958, and a life-changing confidence builder.
-It was the first of only five 8¢ Liberty (Scott #1041) one-number errors ever discovered, and Jay has handled three (ask for the full Tell Tales story gratis, via email).
+After inspection, Jay purchased the widely scorned item and was thrilled to get a certificate of authenticity from the renowned Philatelic Foundation in New York.
+He soon sold the error for $250 -- a fortune for a ninth grader in 1958 -- and a life-changing confidence builder.
+It was the first of only five 8¢ Liberty (Scott #1041) one-number errors ever discovered, and Jay has handled three (ask for the exciting Tell Tales full story gratis, via email).